nicholaslimzixian/tp/docs/DeveloperGuide.md

   * 2a1.
 CampusBook shows a message to show the person is already marked as favourite
     Use case ends.

----

-### UC08: Export contacts to CSV
+**UC08: Export contacts to CSV**

 Guarantees: The exported file will contain all current contacts in a valid CSV format.

 **MSS**

 1. User requests to export contacts
-2. CampusBook asks for confirmation or filename
-3. User confirms
-4. CampusBook exports all contacts to the specified CSV file
+2. CampusBook retrieves all information and formats the text into a CSV file
+3. Downloads the CSV file on the user's computer

 Use case ends.

----
+**Extensions**

+* 1a.
+User cancels the export operation*
+  * 1a1.
+CampusBook aborts the export process.
+    Use case ends.

+* 2a.
+File cannot be created or written (e.g., invalid path or permission error)
+* 2b.
+CampusBook notifies the user that the export failed and provides the error message.

-### UC09: Import contacts from CSV
+**UC09: Import contacts from CSV**

 Guarantees: Only valid contacts will be imported.
 Invalid rows are skipped with warnings.
 Precondition: The imported file is a valid CSV file that follows the format.

 **MSS**

-1. User requests to import contacts from a file
+1. User requests to import contacts from a CSV file
 2. CampusBook validates the file format
 3. CampusBook imports all valid contacts and ignores invalid ones